donatj/hookah/README.md

 ## Basic Usage

-When receiving a webhook request from GitHub, Hookah checks `{server-root}/{vendor}/{repo}/{X-GitHub-Event}/*` for any ***executable*** scripts, and executes them sequentially passing the JSON payload to it's standard in.
+When receiving a Webhook request from GitHub, Hookah checks `{server-root}/{vendor}/{repo}/{X-GitHub-Event}/*` for any ***executable*** scripts, and executes them sequentially passing the JSON payload to it's standard in.

 This allows actual hook scripts to be written in any language you prefer.

-For example, a script `server/donatj/hookah/push/log.rb` would be executed every time a "push" event webhook was received from GitHub on the donatj/hookah repo.
+For example, a script `server/donatj/hookah/push/log.rb` would be executed every time a "push" event Webhook was received from GitHub on the donatj/hookah repo.

 ## Example Hook Scripts